wadlo/open-combat-engine/README.md

 If you have problems setting up or run into bugs, please [create an issue](https://github.com/wadlo/open-combat-engine/issues/new) or reach out on [our discord](https://discord.gg/h3d8bTbcE2).

+# Components
+- Health
+- Knockback
+- AbilityTimer (Supports cooldown, charging up an ability etc)
+- Damage
+- Projectiles
+- Target (Used for tracking what groups to target)

-# Features
+# Other Features
-- Enemy AI movement
+- Unit AI movement (Port of GSAI to C# and Godot 4)
-- Auto targetting enemies by group
-- Projectile firing and spawning
-- Usable items framework with charging, ammo, recoil, and reloading

 # Example
 - Clash -- An example with swordsmen and archers that can be spawned by both sides.